DialedIn-Aus/products/openSense/README.md

 ## Software

 If you purchased this board with the `WT32C3-S5` included, it will come with a custom build of [Tasmota](Tasmota/README.md) installed.
 This has been preconfigured based on above table, ready for most sensors, includes support for mini OLED displays such as SSD1306/SSH1106 and also includes Matter support.
+Matter support allows this device to integrate directly with Amazon, Apple or Google Home systems without the need for Home Assistant (not all sensors will be supported in this configuration though).

 Details for Tasmota support including templates and firmware builds are in this [Folder](Tasmota)
 Example configuration for ESPHome [ESPHome.yaml](ESPHome/esphome.WT32C3.yaml)